mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Additionally, maybe switching out:

-* A heavy sleeping bag for something in the 30 - 40 degree range
+* A heavy sleeping bag for something in the 30 - 40 degree F range
 * A heavy pad for a short pad

 You can potentially strip 2 - 4 lbs from your base weight if you’re ruthless about it.